=

 Research

-Peer prediction markets to elicit unverifiable information
+Peer betting to elicit unverifiable information

 (joint with Aurélien Baillon and Sophie van der Zee)